 Finally, our tour wound down and we were lead back to the entrance of the park.
 We made our way out, fully having enjoyed our experience at the tunnels.
 We also talked a bit with Eduard about his traveling experience before heading our separate ways.

 Feeling a bit refreshed and ready to go, we quickly made our way back onto the road.
-It was almost 5 and the sun set around 6, so we wanted to make good time and get back before dark.
+It was almost 5 and the sun set around 6, and we wanted to get back before dark.
 We didn’t envy the idea of trying to navigate the roads at night.

 It went smoothly at first, but at some point, I made a wrong turn.
-I ended up going way down on TL8 which wasn’t too big a deal, but it did require some adjusting of directions and added more time.
-We got a nice look at some of the more rural (suburban?) parts of Ho Chi Minh.
-We turned down Ha Duy Phien and went south for many km.
-At places, the road became chaotic and crowded and required some finesse on the bike.
-It went smoothly though.
-We began to enter some rush hour traffic as we got closer to the city.
-We crossed a large bridge next to a park with many people flying kites and then hung right and continued down Le Van Khuong until we came to QL1A.
+I ended up going way down on TL8 which required some adjusting of directions and added more time.
+We got a nice look at some of the more rural (suburban?) parts of Ho Chi Minh too.

 Finally, we were near where we should be, and knew our path.
-Unfortunately, we missed our turn to get to Go Vap and had to back track a bit to get back to our turn.
+Unfortunately, we missed our turn to Go Vap and had to back track a bit.
 At some point during this time, our rear wheel went flat.

 I tried checking the tire, but wasn’t sure if it actually was or not.
 Along the way, someone told us that our wheel was flat, so it probably was.
-We were so close to home though and had no idea how to take care of the issue anyway that we made it back to our host who assisted us.
+We were so close to home though and no idea how to fix the issue.
+So we made it back to our host who assisted us.
 We finally pulled up just as it got dark.
 Not a moment too late.